toggledbits/Sonos-Vera/README.md

 Notes:

+* The plugin attempts to save and restore the playback state of all players affected by the operation.
+This is not always possible, particularly when streaming music services are played.
+* Amazon Alexa-integrated zone players have glitches galore.
 * Explanations on how to get Microsoft Translator credentials: ​https://msdn.microsoft.com/en-us/library/mt146806.aspx ; don't forget to get the free 2 Million characters per month subscription; finally set your Client ID and Client Secret in the TTS tab of the plugin (and push the Set button to save)
 * Explanations on how to setup the OSX TTS server: ​http://wolfpaulus.com/jounal/mac/ttsserver/
 * For GroupZones, you have to use room names (zone names defined with your Sonos application), not the name of your Vera device